-When an individual's kidneys fail, three treatment options are available: hemodialysis, peritoneal dialysis and kidney transplantation.
-Many patients feel that a successful kidney transplant provides a better quality of life because it allows greater freedom and often is associated with increased energy levels and a less restricted diet.
-In making a decision about whether this is the best treatment for you, you may find it helpful to talk to people who already have had a kidney transplant.
+Many people feel that a successful kidney transplant provides a better quality of life because it may mean greater freedom, more energy and a less strict diet.
+In making a decision about whether this is the best treatment for you, you may find it helpful to talk to people who already have a kidney transplant.
 You also need to speak to your doctor, nurse and family members.

-A kidney transplant is an operation in which a person whose own kidneys have failed receives a new kidney to take over the work of cleaning the blood.
+A kidney transplant is an operation in which a person with kidney failure receives a new kidney.
+The new kidney takes over the work of cleaning the blood.

 Yes.
 There are two types of kidney transplants: those that come from living donors and those that come from unrelated donors who have died (non-living donors).
-A living donor may be someone in your immediate or extended family or your spouse or close friend, and in some cases a stranger who wished to donate a kidney to anyone in need of a transplant.
+A living donor may be someone in your family.
+It may also be your spouse or close friend.
+In some cases, it may be a stranger who wishes to donate a kidney to anyone in need of a transplant.
 There are advantages and disadvantages to both types of kidney transplants.
-These are covered in the NKF's free brochure "Kidney Transplant."
-You can obtain a copy by calling 800 622-9010.

-Your doctor can discuss the transplant process with you or refer you to a transplant center for further evaluation.
+Your doctor can tell you about the transplant process or send you to a transplant center for further evaluation.

-Most private health insurance policies cover many expenses associated with kidney transplants, including medications.
-In addition, most kidney transplant candidates are eligible for Medicare, which will cover 80 percent of the cost of the transplant surgery.
-After transplantation, you will need to take medications to prevent rejection of your new kidney.
-Medicare Part B will cover 80 percent of the cost of these anti-rejection medications, but not the cost of other medications you may need.
+Most private health insurance policies cover many costs related to kidney transplants, including medicines.
+In addition, most kidney transplant patients can apply for Medicare, which will cover 80 percent of the cost of the transplant surgery.
+After transplantation, you will need to take medicine to help stop rejection of your new kidney.
+Medicare Part B will cover 80 percent of the cost of these anti-rejection medicines, but not the cost of other medicines you may need.
 For most patients, this Medicare coverage will stop after 36 months.
-However, if you are eligible for Medicare coverage based on age or disability, the cost of your anti-rejection medications may be covered for as long as you are on medicare.
-The social worker or financial counselor at your transplant center should be available to answer questions about your coverage options.
+However, if you are eligible for Medicare coverage based on age or disability, the cost of your anti-rejection medicine may be covered for as long as you are on Medicare.
+The social worker or financial counselor at your transplant center should be able to answer questions about your coverage options.

-The most important complication that may occur after transplant is rejection of the kidney.
-The body's immune system guards against attack by all foreign matter, such as bacteria.
-This defense system may recognize tissue transplanted from someone else as "foreign" and act to combat this "foreign invader."
+The most important problem that may happen after transplant is rejection of the kidney.
+The body's immune system guards against attack from anything foreign, such as bacteria.
+This defense system may recognize tissue transplanted from someone else as "foreign" and attack this "foreign invader."

-Results of transplantation are improving steadily with research advances.
-In the event that a transplanted kidney fails, a second transplant may be a good option for many patients.
+Results of transplants are getting better with new research.
+If a transplanted kidney fails, a second transplant may be a good choice for many patients.